austinek94/Local-RAG-Chatbot-Agent-with-LLaMA3/README.md

-# Local RAG agent with LLaMA3
+# Local RAG Chatbot Agent with LLaMA3

 3 ideas from paper RAG papers into a local RAG agent: